-Christmas DIY: How to have fun making things for Christmas
+Christmas DIY: Have fun making things for the holidays

 There are all those Christmas gifts that are eagerly anticipated, but how are you wrapping them?
 It's an excellent opportunity to let the kids get creative.

-Use newspaper creatively - paint it, tie ribbons around it and pour glitter over it.
-You can use brown paper bags, pieces of cloth, dried flowers and leaves, scarves, socks and more to wrap creatively.
+Use newspaper creatively - paint it, tie ribbons around it, or sprinkle glitter over it.
+Or use brown paper bags, pieces of cloth, dried flowers and leaves, scarves, socks and more to wrap creatively.

 Using everyday items will let kids see this all in a new light.
 It will stimulate their imagination and let them get creative.
 Remember, it does not matter if the gift wrap is lopsided or crooked.
 It's the thought that counts.